Aphthona abdominalis

 Host impact: The larvae attack the roots,

-the plant dies.
-While this is happening down under the soil the
+mineral intake.
+While this is happening down under the soil,

-are attacking the youngest leaves at the tip of the plant, this makes
+the adults are attacking the youngest leaves at the tip of the

 Releases: You would need to release them in a more